-In the event of a critical incident, the Institute recognises that appropriate infrastructure must be in place to ensure the provision of all necessary support services.
-This document outlines the Institute's policy, support mechanisms and procedures for managing a critical incident.
-This policy will ensure:
+In the event of a critical incident, the Institute recognises that appropriate infrastructure must be in place to ensure the provision of all necessary support services for managing the incident.
+Implementing this policy and its associated procedures will ensure that:

-- An effective approach in responding to critical incidents as they occur; - Appropriate support and counselling services available to those affected; - Appropriate training and information resources provided to staff.
+- An effective approach to responding to critical incidents is in place before they occur. - Appropriate support and counselling services are available to those affected. - Appropriate training and information resources are provided to staff.

-The following steps outline the process to manage a critical incident and apply to the Institute staff including sessional staff members, who may be present when the incident occurs or who may be the first point of contact for the student.
+The following steps outline the process to manage a critical incident and apply to the Institute's staff, including sessional staff members, who may be present when the incident occurs or who may be the first point of contact for the student.

-5.1.
-Critical Phase
+4.3 Critical Phase

-The critical phase is that time immediately after the incident has occurred, or the point in time when the student first contacts the Institute.
-All staff should ensure that they consider the following points in dealing with the incident:
+The critical phase is the time immediately after the incident has occurred or the point in time when the student first contacts the Institute.
+All staff should ensure that they consider the following matters in dealing with the incident:

-- that the student is safe and is receiving adequate medical supervision in a safe environment; - that other students are safe; - If appropriate, ensure that emergency services have been notified. - that the incident is reported to the relevant Manager (e.g. Principal); - relevant authorities are contacted as appropriate (e.g. police, ambulance); - Ascertain the facts: - Casualties Are there any? - o How critical are they? - o Damage to property and equipment (both the Institute's and private) - Impact on academic services - IT systems Are they available? - o Telephones Do they work? - o Media Are external media on site or seeking a response? - if necessary, an interpreter is called to stand by for assistance; - Secure area affected minimise safety exposures and preserve where possible anything which may provide information for later use by emergency services or in follow-up - Contain the incident - Formulate response strategies - Contact with next of kin/significant others consider the most appropriate manner of contact? - Arrangements for informing staff and students.
+- The student is safe and receives adequate medical supervision in a secure environment. - Other students are safe. - If appropriate, ensure that emergency services have been notified. - The incident is reported to the relevant manager. - Relevant authorities are contacted as appropriate (e.g. police, ambulance) - Ascertain the facts: - o Casualties are there any? - o How critical are they? - o Damage to property and equipment (both the Institute's and private). - Impact on academic services. - o IT systems are they available? - o Telephones do they work? - o Media are external media on-site or seeking a response? - If necessary, an interpreter is called to stand by for assistance. - Secure the area affected minimise safety exposures and preserve, where possible, anything that may provide information for later use by emergency services or in follow-up. - Contain the incident. - Formulate response strategies. - Contact is made with next of kin/significant others consider the most appropriate manner of contact. - Arrangements for informing staff and students. - Guidelines to staff about what information to give students. - Briefing staff and delegating a staff member to deal with telephone/counter inquiries. - Managing media/publicity. - Formulate recovery strategies and position the institute to return to normal operations. - Advise the President of the Institute of progress. - Confirm access to emergency funds if necessary. - Consider regular debriefings throughout the management of the incident. - Once the incident is contained, evaluate the management process for the purpose of continuous improvement. - Activities are resumed if appropriate once the student is not in danger and receiving medical supervision. - At the earliest possible time, the student is interviewed to ascertain what happened and if there are any ongoing problems. - Other students are supported, and counselling is arranged if required.

-- Guidelines to staff about what information to give students. - Briefing staff and delegating a staff member to deal with telephone/counter inquiries. - Managing media/publicity - Formulate recovery strategies and position the Institute to return to normal operations - Advise Principal of progress - Confirm access to emergency funds if necessary. - Consider regular debriefings throughout the management of the incident - Once the incident is contained, evaluate the management process for the purpose of continuous improvement - that activities are resumed if appropriate once satisfied that the student is not in danger and receiving medical supervision; - that at the earliest possible time the student is interviewed to ascertain what happened and if there are any ongoing problems; - that other students are supported and counselling is arranged if required; - that any other immediate needs, i.e. need for additional support, to make a police report, report stolen goods are attended to; and
+• Any other immediate needs, e.g. a need for additional support, to make a police report, report stolen goods, are attended to.